-Luger will present an artist lecture from 3:30-5 p.m. on Tuesday, April 4, in the Alice Peters Auditorium in the Peters Business Building.
+Luger presented an artist lecture on Tuesday, April 4, in the Alice Peters Auditorium in the Peters Business Building.

 The Center for Creativity and the Arts commissioned Luger to create a sculpture that reflects his values as a Native American artist.
-His sculpture will be titled “Pillar” and will consist of life-sized slip casts of buffalo head forms, which will be glazed or rendered in various colors representing minerals and other resource materials extracted from sacred lands.
+His sculpture is titled “Pillar” and consists of life-sized slip casts of buffalo head forms, which will be glazed or rendered in various colors representing minerals and other resource materials extracted from sacred lands.

 Luger said he sees parallels between how buffalos and Native people have been treated in our nation’s history – killing them to the point of near extinction, attempting to breed them for domestication.

 “Our country doesn’t have any conversation about this at all,” Luger said.

 By making statements with his artwork, Luger says he is “weaponizing my privilege.
 Being an artist is an incredible privilege.”